NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc7984.md

-Fully confidential swap between two ERC7984 tokens
+Fully private atomic swap between two confidential ERC7984 tokens.
+Both input and output amounts remain encrypted throughout the entire swap process.
+No decryption needed - amounts stay private from start to finish.
+Perfect for confidential DEX operations where trade sizes must remain hidden.
+The ultimate privacy-preserving token exchange.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: